12 Most Beautiful Waterfalls in Sydney and Beyond

 The second major waterfall in Morton National Park is Fitzroy Falls, a spectacular waterfall on the Wildes Meadow Creek that drops 80m into the Yarrunga Valley.

-Follow the boardwalk from the Fitzroy Falls Visitor Centre to a lookout with spectacular views of the waterfall and the valley below.
+Follow the boardwalk from the Fitzroy Falls Visitor Centre to a lookout with beautiful views of the waterfall and the valley below.

 More information: Fitzroy Falls.